 How to screen for bowel cancer

-The bowel cancer screening test, known as the Faecal Occult Blood Test (FOBT), is a simple test that you do at home before sending samples to a pathology laboratory for analysis.
+The bowel cancer screening test, known as an immunochemical Faecal Occult Blood Test (iFOBT), is a simple test that you do at home before sending samples to a pathology laboratory for analysis.

 What does the test do?